-Edmonds Community College’s Global Engagement (GE) Initiative launched in 2012, the same year in which the U.S. Department of Education added a global component to its definition of 21st century education.
+Edmonds College’s Global Engagement (GE) Initiative launched in 2012, the same year in which the U.S. Department of Education added a global component to its definition of 21st century education.
 As U.S. Secretary of Education Martha Kanter described,

 “In today’s hyper-connected world, no nation can launch a fully effective domestic education agenda, without also addressing global needs and trends, and nurturing a globally competent citizenry.”